gabrieldornella/capstone-project/.ipynb_checkpoints/Readme-checkpoint.md

 I utilized a dataset related to marketing bank products over the telephone.
 The dataset comes from the UCI Machine Learning repository [link](https://archive.ics.uci.edu/ml/datasets/bank+marketing).
 The data is from a Portugese banking institution and is a collection of the results of multiple marketing campaigns.
 I used the article accompanying the dataset [here](CRISP-DM-BANK.pdf) for more information on the data and features.

+[Link](notebooks/ModelComparison.ipynb) to the Jupyter Notebook with all the analysis and models

 ## Overall acceptance rate - Has the client subscribed a term deposit? (binary: "yes","no")
 The overall acceptance rate for this dataset is unbalanced.
 88.3% of the customers did not subscribe the term deposit, 11.7% subscribed.